jrtabash/stock_portfolio/README.md

 - sp_dstool: Stock Portfolio Datastore Tool

 ## Stock Portfolio Report
-Get latest close prices and report the gains and losses of stocks in portfolio.
+Get latest close prices and dividends and report the gains and losses of stocks in portfolio.

-Given a stocks file, containing symbol, type, date purchased, quantity purchased, and purchase/base price, get the latest close prices from yahoo finance and generate a stocks value report, showing base, current and net prices and notional values, as well as percent change.
+Given a stocks file, containing symbol, type, date purchased, quantity purchased, and purchase/base price, get the latest close prices and dividends from the datastore and generate a stocks value report, showing base, current and net prices and notional values, percent change, cumulative dividend, as well as cumulative dividends.

 The following features are supported:
 - **Group by**: Report quantities and current notional values grouped by symbol